sneako/finch/README.md

 Finch.request(request, MyTaggedFinch)
 ```

-Pool configuration lookup follows a fallback chain:
-1. Exact match for the specific tag
-2. Fallback to the `:default` configuration
+When making a request with a specific `:pool_tag`, the tag must exist in your pool

-If a request specifies a specific `:pool_tag` that doesn't exist, it will use the
+configuration.
+If it doesn't exist, the request will use the `:default` configuration.
-`:default` configuration rather than falling back to a `:default` tagged pool
-for the same `{scheme, host, port}`.
-This allows you to have specific configurations
+This allows you to have specific configurations for tagged pools while maintaining
-for tagged pools while maintaining sensible defaults for untagged requests.
+sensible defaults for untagged requests.

 Note pools are not automatically terminated by default, if you need to
 terminate them after some idle time, use the `pool_max_idle_time` option (available only for HTTP1 pools).